Computer Vision with SimpleCV Training Course

 Pattern Matching

-- This course introduces the approaches, technologies and algorithms used in the field of pattern matching as it applies to Machine Vision.
+- This course covers the approaches, technologies, and algorithms utilised in pattern matching as it applies to Machine Vision.

 Computer Vision with Python